 The most important thing to know is that the road coverage is not related to counting trips at all.

-While calculating the road coverage for pricing purposes, we expand all the regions (combined) by ~5km in each direction, so it's just an informative display based on your regions about the price of your analysis, not related to the data of traveling cars.
+While calculating the road coverage for pricing purposes, we expand the area from the selected link in each direction, so it's just an informative display based on the link you specified, about the price of your analysis, not related to the data of traveling cars.

 When all the three steps are completed, the fourth and the last step is the "Summary".
 This is the final screen before ordering the report.
 It's a helpful overview of all the analysis specifics that can still be adjusted in case it's necessary.